ABOUT THE SERVICE

 The seating capacity of the main floor of the nave is 400 people.
 For larger weddings, the balconies can also be used, expanding the capacity to 610.
 More intimate ceremonies may also be held in the chancel in front of the high altar, where the seating capacity is 60 people.

-You can contact the Administrative Office at (212) 854-8421 to reserve a date and time for your wedding.
+On behalf of the Office of the University Chaplain, Columbia University Event Management books special events in St. Paul’s Chapel, including weddings, memorial services, concerts, and other private events.
+Learn more about the space and submit a request online.
 The availability of Officiants and reception facilities should be checked concurrently when finalizing the wedding date and time, since St. Paul’s Chapel books a large number of weddings each year, with April, May, June, September, October, and November being the busiest times of the year.

 The Office of the University Chaplain at Columbia University is a great place to call if you are looking for an Officiant for your multi-faith, spiritually based, or same-sex wedding ceremony.
 Chaplain Davis and other staff of the Office of University Chaplain may be available to conduct ceremonies in St. Paul’s Chapel.
-For more information regarding Wedding Officiant please call (212) 854-1474.
 You may also choose to bring your own Officiant to conduct your ceremony.

 Your invitations should indicate the following address: